 65 Pages Posted: 16 Oct 2017 Last revised: 18 Apr 2022

 Date Written: June 1, 2019

 To maximize firm value managers must efficiently invest new capital.
-This paper examines whether analyst coverage impacts a firm’s investment efficiency.
-Using broker mergers and closures as exogenous shocks to the number of analysts covering a firm we find that firm investment efficiency significantly decreases after losing an analyst.
+This paper examines whether managers learn from analysts in making capital investment decisions.
+Using broker mergers and closures as exogenous shocks to the number of analysts covering a firm, we find that firm investment-Q sensitivity significantly decreases after losing an analyst.
 The impact is largest for firms with the fewest number of analysts.
-We find evidence that the effect is mainly driven by the role analysts play in information acquisition and in price efficiency.
+Moreover, the effect is mainly driven by the role analysts play in information acquisition and in price efficiency.
 We also find the spillover effect of analyst coverage using Reg FD as an alternative shock to analyst information production.
-The results suggest that the recent decline in analyst coverage may negatively impact resource allocation and future firm performance.
+The results suggest that the recent decline in analyst coverage may negatively impact firm investment and market-wide resource allocation.

 JEL Classification: D83, G15, G31, K22